ro-berto/build/scripts/slave/README.recipes.md

   project_name: Lowercase name of the project, e.g. "blink", "chromium".
   precommit: Boolean flag to indicate whether the tests are running before
       the changes are commited.
-  mastername: optional name of the mastername to use to configure the
+  builder_group: optional name of the builder group to use to configure the
       default priority of swarming tasks.
+  mastername: deprecated, use builder_group instead.
   default_priority: optional default_priority to use.
 Will override the
-      priority name inherited from the mastername (or the global default).
+      priority name inherited from builder_group (or the global default).
   path_to_testing_dir: The path to a local directory mirroring
       https://chromium.googlesource.com/chromium/src/+/master/testing.
 This
       is needed to access merge and trigger scripts.
 If unset, this module